Burn in hell!

 “So, let me get one thing straight.
 Your apartment was torched?”
 He asked again, unable to comprehend what I just said.

 “Yeah, I'm guessing a Molotov cocktail through the window job,” I replied with a shrug.
 “Fucking cowards.”
 I shook my head with a dark chuckle.

 “What're you thinking?”
 He shot a warning look as if to say 'don't do anything stupid'.

 Ha!
 He knew me too well.

-"I'm ending this but I gotta get Gia outta here, first.
-It ain't safe," I replied, stating the obvious.
+“I'm ending this but I have got to get Gia out of here, first.
+It ain't safe,” I replied, stating the obvious.

 “Oh no, you don't get to do that, Kian!”
 Gia argued, “Don't you dare.”
 Her voice cracked.
 She pointed a finger at me, looking fearful, her bottom lip trembling.

 “I need to find Claw,” I spoke through gritted teeth.
 Not trusting myself to look in Gia's direction.

 Just as I'd asked, Jaxton's phone rang.